MicrosoftDocs/ATADocs/ATPDocs/install-step4.md

         > [!IMPORTANT]
         >
-        > - Do not install KB 3047154 on a virtualization host (the host that is running the virtualization -  it is fine to run it on a virtual machine).
+        > - Don't install KB 3047154 on a virtualization host (the host that is running the virtualization -  it's fine to run it on a virtual machine).
 This may cause port mirroring to stop working properly.
         > - If Wireshark is installed on the [!INCLUDE [Product short](includes/product-short.md)] sensor machine, after you run Wireshark you need to restart the [!INCLUDE [Product short](includes/product-short.md)] sensor, because it uses the same drivers.

     - [!INCLUDE [Product short](includes/product-short.md)] sensor service and [!INCLUDE [Product short](includes/product-short.md)] sensor updater service